 Women make a vital and valued contribution to our Armed Forces and to our country.
 However, serious challenges remain.
 Female personnel are more likely to make complaints, more likely to report mental health difficulties and more likely to be subject to sexual assaults.
 We need to understand the scale, nature and root of the challenges that female personnel face.
 Only then can we begin to address the incidence in which the services have failed female serving personnel and identify the solutions.

-My hope is that this inquiry will provide servicewomen and veterans, who have too often struggled to get their voices heard, with a platform to discuss their experiences frankly, freely and without fear of repercussions.
+My hope was that this inquiry will provide servicewomen and veterans, who have too often struggled to get their voices heard, with a platform to discuss their experiences frankly, freely and without fear of repercussions.
 There is worrying data to suggest a disparity in the experiences of women and men both during and after leaving the Armed Forces that demands serious examination.
 Neglecting to do so is a disservice to those prepared to lay down their lives for our safety and protection.

 Our Forces are stronger, richer and more capable when they are diverse and inclusive.
 A robust Armed Forces includes personnel from all walks of life, with different experiences and fresh perspectives.
-This is not only the right thing to do but contributes directly to operational effectiveness.
+This was not only the right thing to do but contributes directly to operational effectiveness.
 We need the right person for the right role, and it is in no one’s interest to discourage women from joining and remaining in the Armed Forces.

-The Committee will look at:
+The Committee looked at:

 - Whether the Government and MoD is doing enough to address any additional challenges